MeganTM/MeganTM.github.io/index.md

 Advisor: Dr. Isla Castañeda

 ## News
-#### 03 Dec 2021 ####
+#### 09 Dec 2021 ####
-The University of Colorado hosted its annual Earth System and Space Science (ESSS) Poster Conference.
-Megan helped organize the conference, and she presented her research there as well.
+The University of Colorado hosted its annual Earth System and Space Science (ESSS) Poster Conference on 03 Dec 2021.
+Megan presented her research there and won an award for Best Graduate Student Poster.
 Check out her poster [here](./Thompson-Munson_ESSS-poster.pdf).

+#### 09 Dec 2021 ###
+Megan receieved a grant from SCAR's AntClimNow program to continue maintaining and updating the [SUMup database](https://arcticdata.io/catalog/view/doi%3A10.18739%2FA2W08WH6N) that she recently began managing.

 #### 22 Sep 2021 ####
 Megan has been awarded an EarthCube Learning Communities Fellowship to develop a tool for examining the SUMup dataset that she manages.